Afghanistan in IMF talks over plan to sell New Kabul Bank

-KABUL Feb 26 Afghanistan is in talks with the International Monetary Fund (IMF) on a new plan to privatise its loss-making New Kabul Bank after two prior attempts failed to find a suitable buyer, the treasury chief told Reuters on Thursday.
+KABUL Afghanistan is in talks with the International Monetary Fund (IMF) on a new plan to privatize its loss-making New Kabul Bank after two prior attempts failed to find a suitable buyer, the treasury chief told Reuters on Thursday.

 The original Kabul Bank, used to pay government salaries, collapsed in 2010 with debts of almost $1 billion, triggering a financial crisis.